 You hire an attorney to sue me for defamation.
 Under the new UK law, you would serve a notice to the agent for the forum and demand my identity.
 If the forum provides you with my real name and identifying information, you are prohibited from suing the website.
 If it just gives you a username I picked out when signing up, the forum can be dragged into the defamation lawsuit.

 What is the practical effect of this law?
-Well, it creates a tremendous burden for website operators.
+Well, it creates a tremendous burden on website operators.
 You will need to employ a process verifying that every person signing up for a new account is providing their real personal information.
 To do anything less exposes you to potential liability down the road.

 Put another way, we are talking about the end of anonymity on the web in relation to any interactive site.

 In truth, this may not bother you.
 It should.
 The web is the last real medium for free speech and political debate.
 Governments do not care for such mediums because they are hard to control.
 Just look at the Arab Spring as an example.

 And what about the poor defamed individuals?
 Is this not a law to help them?
 Yes, but it is not necessary.
 One can always subpoena the identity of a person using a site.
 Even if the site only has the username, they should also have the IP address for the user.
 IP addresses are as good as a name in most cases.